Romero027/Romero027.github.io/eecs598_summaries/TFF_FilterForward.md

 #### Federated Averaging

-**FederatedAveraging** is a variation of traditional Stochastic gradient descent(SGD) algorithm, which combines local SGD on each client with a server that performs model averaging.
+**FedAvg** is a variation of traditional Stochastic gradient descent(SGD) algorithm, which combines local SGD on each client with a server that performs model averaging.

 At the beginning of each round, a random fraction C of clients is selected, and the server sends the current global algorithm state to each of these clients (e.g., the current model parameters).
 We only select a fraction of clients for efficiency, as the experiments show diminishing returns for adding more clients beyond a certain point.
 Each selected client then performs local computation based on the global state and its local dataset, and sends an update to the server.
 The server then applies these updates to its global state, and the process repeats.